annalakshmicomsci24-maker/streamlining-it-procurement-flow-designer/08_Project_Demonstration/README.md

 - Screen sharing
 - Voice-over

-The completed video should be uploaded to Google Drive with access set to:
+The completed video should be uploaded to Google Drive with access

-**Anyone with the link can view**

 ## Demo Video Link